Frefreak/mdantic/README.md

 you run that with untrusted input.
 Use it with caution!

 `columns` is a comma-separated list of table columns to use in each table.
-The default is to use all columns `key, type, required, description, default`.
+The default is to use all columns `["key", "type", "required", "description", "default"]`.

 ### mkdocs